shipra-trivedi/MavenJenkins-1/README.md

 Hi forks,

 My name is Shubham Jain and I am a Lead QA in cuelogic technologies.
-I have created this java + selenium + cucumber + Maven based POM framework which helps to building strutured scripts which will be maintainable and flexible to add more functionality if required.
+I have created this java + selenium + cucumber + Maven based POM framework which helps to building structured scripts which will be maintainable and flexible to add more functionality if required.

 Steps :